yozoyugen/VRoid-Fortnite-JS/README.md

 Note:
 ・Now under development.
-・Edit mode is only available for Wall. (floor, slope, cone coming soon)
+・Some edit patterns are not available for slope.